 How to set your edition type

-When creating your edition record, tick 'This work is a print or edition' and 'Master record' > tick 'Show more options' > under 'Edition type' select your type and give it a total.
+When creating your edition record, tick 'This work is a print or edition' and 'Edition Data Record' > tick 'Show more options' > under 'Edition type' select your type and give it a total.

 What does each type mean?